-- Information about school catering is provided at Parents' Evenings and in the Parents' Handbook, as well as in school newsletters - Parents and governors are invited into school to eat lunch with children. - Feedback from parents is invited on a regular basis. - Parents support the food policy by signing the Home/School Agreement
+- Information about school catering is provided at Parents' Evenings, as well as in school newsletters Governors are invited into school to eat lunch with children. - Feedback from parents is invited on a regular basis. - Parents support the food policy by signing the Home/School Agreement